Tawill4/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Cm4X69o.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This next step is really simple, you just want to create a PHP folder inside your C drive (C:\PHP).
+This next step is really simple, all I did was create a PHP folder inside my C drive (C:\PHP).
 This is for storage purposes and for osTicket to know where its data is being stored.
 </p>
 <br />